mu-hun/.dotfiles/README.md

 --------
 *dotfiles* was inspired by [simnalamburt/.dotfiles](https://github.com/simnalamburt/.dotfiles).

-*dotfiles* is primarily distributed under the terms of both the MIT license.
+*dotfiles* is primarily distributed under the terms of the MIT license.
 See [LICENSE](./LICENSE) for details.